Fredf10/starfish_networkReduction_tmp/tasks.md

 # List of confirmed tasks
-* update Main.py to be a universal interface for simulation, network creation and visualisation (Vinz)
-* Add confirmation of overwriting any networks in the working directory (Even simulation cases)  (Vinz)
 * Add confirmation for rerunning samples/simulations of a UQSA case if they are already existing (Vinz)
 * Update and verify the list of dependencies on Fedora (Jacob)
 * Verify that template networks are working (Jacob)